 Logging into your library record allows you to view what books you have checked out, renew books, view digital course reserves, and access subscription databases and e-journals at home.
 Use your CCSU email address and password.

 Course reserves are located at the circulation desk on the library's first floor.
 Assigned readings and other materials for a class are put on reserve in the library so that all students have access to the material.
 Books, photocopied material, class notes, videos, audio cassettes, CDs, etc. are available for short term loan.
-Overdue reserves are fined at $.50 per hour or day depending on the loan period.

 Some reserves are also available electronically.
 You will need a valid BlueNet ID and password, and Adobe Acrobat Reader or Windows Media Player if you are using audio reserves.
 See the course reserves web page for information about accessing and using course reserves.